Noah Rupp

-Noah Manuel Rupp (born 13 August 2003) is a Swiss footballer who plays for FC Thun, on loan from German club Karlsruher SC.
+Noah Manuel Rupp (born 13 August 2003) is a Swiss professional footballer who plays for Swiss Challenge League club Wil.

 Club career

 He made his Swiss Super League debut for Luzern on 8 August 2021 in a game against Zürich.
 Four days later, he made his European debut in a Conference League qualifier against Feyenoord.

 On 24 April 2024, Rupp signed a contract with German club Karlsruher SC, effective 1 July.
 On 30 January 2025, Karlsruher loaned him to Lausanne Ouchy.

 On 29 August 2025, he was loaned to recently promoted FC Thun in the Swiss Super League.
+He helped Thun win their first league title in the 2025–26 season.

+On 16 July 2026, Rupp signed a three-year contract with Wil.